-Do you live somewhere that is hot, that is difficult for growing delicious tomatoes?
+Do you live somewhere that is hot and difficult for growing delicious tomatoes?
 If so, you need some Florida 91 information.
 These tomatoes were designed to grow and thrive in the heat and are a great option for anyone in Florida or other areas where the summer temperatures make fruit set on tomato plants challenging.

 What are Florida 91 Tomato Plants?